Angular Values of Nonautonomous Linear Dynamical Systems: Part II -Reduction Theory and Algorithm: Acknowledgments

 \section{Acknowledgments}

 The authors thank Gary Froyland for valuable comments which led to improvements of this paper.
+Our thanks also go to an anonymous referee whose comments led to substantial clarifications, in particular in Section \ref{sec5}.
 Both authors are grateful to the Research Centre for Mathematical Modelling ($\text{RCM}^2$) at Bielefeld University for continuous support of their joint research.
-For further support, WJB thanks the CRC 1283 "Taming uncertainty and profiting from randomness and low regularity in analysis, stochastics and their applications" and TH thanks the Faculty of Mathematics at Bielefeld University.
+For further support, WJB thanks the CRC 1283 "Taming Uncertainty and Profiting from Randomness and Low Regularity in Analysis, Stochastics and Their Applications" and TH thanks the Faculty of Mathematics at Bielefeld University.